PH Change, Really

 Medical Diagnosis

 Healthcare professionals use blood pH measurements constantly.
-Practically speaking, a patient presenting with pH 7.
-3 instead of 7.4 is evidence of acidosis.
+Which means 4 is evidence of acidosis.
+A patient presenting with pH 7.Day to day, 3 instead of 7.
 Combined with other symptoms and test results, this guides treatment decisions.

 Arterial blood gas panels are essentially pH change evidence wrapped in a diagnostic package.